Deep-Symmetry/carabiner/README.md

 Otherwise, we wait until the next time at which the session phase matches the desired event, so we can seamlessly join the peers that are already in the session.

+### enable-start-stop-sync

+Sending the string `enable-start-stop-sync` tells Carabiner to start synchronizing transport (playing) state with peers on the Link network.
+This is only supported in Link version 3 and later (which is used in Ableton Live 10 and later).
+Older peers will neither report their transport state, nor respond to changes you send through Carabiner.

+Carabiner responds with a `status` message which now includes a `:playing` value that reports the current transport state, `true` or `false`.
+From this point on, any changes to the shared Link transport state will cause a new `status` message to be sent to report the new state.

+### disable-start-stop-sync

+Sending the string `disable-start-stop-sync` tells Carabiner to stop synchronizing transport (playing) state with peers on the Link network.

+Carabiner responds with a `status` message which no longer includes a `:playing` value, and will no longer send status updates when the Link transport status changes.

+### start-playing

+Sending the string `start-playing` when Start/Stop Sync is enabled tells Carabiner to set the Link transport state to "playing", and inform any peers that are also participating in Start/Stop Sync.

+Carabiner responds with a `status` message which reflects the new transport state.

+### stop-playing

+Sending the string `stop-playing` when Start/Stop Sync is enabled tells Carabiner to set the Link transport state to "stopped", and inform any peers that are also participating in Start/Stop Sync.

+Carabiner responds with a `status` message which reflects the new transport state.

 ## Apology